internalfx/thinker/README.md

 ### Synchronize two RethinkDB databases without deleting target records that already exist.

-`thinker sync` Synchronizes tables, indexes and data from the source database to the target database.
+`thinker syncinc` Synchronizes tables, indexes and data from the source database to the target database.
 The target database is modified to match the source but no records from target are deleted.

 ```bash
 Thinker Sync